Best Practices Library

 CO2 - The chapter has the university collect all their dues for the semester.
 This is done at the beginning of the semester when they pay their tuition bill.
 This has allowed for an almost 100% collection rate and has put the chapter in a position to keep to a set budget and alleviates most of the headaches for the Treasurer.

 CO4 - The budget is created during the annual summer executive retreat.
-The Executive Committee and the necessary chair positions discuss the upcoming financial needs with our chapter alumni advisor.
-After the schedule of all activities for the upcoming year is determined, we look at those events and also the chair needs and we take our expected income and then go through the process of analyzing and allotting our budget to each event and each chairs' needs.
-We then reevaluate our budget process in our spring executive retreat, for that semester and alter it if any changes are necessary.
+The Executive Committee and the necessary Chairman positions discuss the upcoming financial needs with our chapter alumni advisor.
+After the schedule of all activities for the upcoming year is determined, we look at those events and the Chairman needs and we take our expected income and then go through the process of analyzing and allotting our budget to each event and each Chairman's needs.
+We then reevaluate our budget process in our spring executive retreat for that semester and alter it if any changes are necessary.

 CO5 - The chapter utilizes a "collections" sub-committee to help collect chapter dues.